VTOL 4+1 (TFG)

 5. Software

-It was necessary to develop embedded software for each UAV to manage instructions with the flight controller, the solar tracking device and its software, and the ground station for controlling the aforementioned fleet, all through various processes working in parallel.
+It was also necessary to develop embedded software for each UAV to manage instructions with the flight controller, the solar tracking device and its software, as well as the ground station used to control the fleet.
+All of this was handled through several processes running in parallel.

 6. Simulations